Convenience Store Woman: A Novel

 NoveList provides detailed suggestions for titles you might like if you enjoyed this book.
 Suggestions are based on recommendations from librarians and other contributors.

-These books have the appeal factors stream of consciousness, and they have the genre "translations -- japanese to english"; the subjects "east asian people," "asian people," and "japanese people"; include the identity "asian"; and characters that are "introspective characters."
+These books have the appeal factors stream of consciousness, and they have the genre "translations -- japanese to english"; the subjects "east asian people," "asian people," and "gender role"; and include the identity "asian."

 Social pressure -- especially family pressure on young women to conform -- is movingly explored in these offbeat, fast-paced literary novels set in modern Japan (Convenience Store Woman) and Korea (Winter in Sokcho). -- Michael Shumate

-These books have the appeal factors moving, melancholy, and own voices, and they have the genre "translations -- japanese to english"; the subjects "alienation," "east asian people," and "asian people"; include the identity "asian"; and characters that are "sympathetic characters" and "introspective characters."
+These books have the appeal factors stylistically complex and own voices, and they have the subjects "east asian people," "asian people," and "japanese people"; and include the identity "asian."

 These character-driven literary fiction translations focus on societal norms and expectations for single women in Japan.
 Convenience Store is about an ambitionless thirty-six-year-old.
 Breast and Eggs depicts three female family members struggling over matters of identity and femininity. -- Alicia Cavitt